Advanced search

 5.1 Pharmacodynamic properties

-Mode of action: Methylphenidate is a mild CNS stimulant with more prominent effects on mental than on motor activities.
-Its mode of action in man is not completely understood but its effects are thought to be due to an inhibition of dopamine reuptake in the striatum, without triggering the release of dopamine.
+Methylphenidate is a CNS stimulant with more prominent effects on central than on motor activities.
+Its mode of action in humans is not completely understood but its effects are thought to be due to an inhibition of dopamine and norepinephrine reuptake into presynaptic neurons and thereby increasing these neurotransmitters in the extraneuronal space.
+It is an indirect sympathomimetic.

 5.2 Pharmacokinetic properties